storyprotocol/documentation/docs/Developers/get-started-with-the-smart-contracts/sc-example.md

     // mint the license token to this contract so it can
     // use it to register as a derivative of the parent
     receiver: address(this),
-    royaltyContext: "" // for PIL, royaltyContext is empty string });
+    royaltyContext: "", // for PIL, royaltyContext is empty string
+    maxMintingFee: 0,
+    maxRevenueShare: 0
+  });

   uint256[] memory licenseTokenIds = new uint256[](1);